Shoe Organizing Ideas

 Boxes are best used for expensive shoes or those that could be easily damaged.
-To easily find your favorite pair, opt for a box with a window or take a photo of the shoe, print it and adhere it to the front of the box.
+To quickly find your favorite pair, opt for a box with a window or take a photo of the shoe, print it, and adhere it to the front of the box.

-For sandals and inexpensive shoes, you may want to choose a cheaper storage option.
-Clear boxes or bins, like the ones I included below, will allow you to see which shoes each container holds.
+For sandals and inexpensive shoes, you may want to choose a less expensive storage option.
+Like the ones I included below, clear boxes or bins will allow you to see which shoes each container holds.

 When stacking, be sure to put boxes containing your more frequently used shoes toward the top of the pile.

-Shoe Organizing Idea #3 -Over the door storage
+3. Shoe Organizing Idea #3 – Over the door storage

 Measure the height of the space between the floor and the bottom of your bed.